 Claus Zehner (ESA) noted that we have to be very careful about how we communicate satellite capabilities to verify GHG measurements.
 He cautioned against overselling, and noted that at present the contribution is very limited.

-Mark agreed, noting we need to be careful to stress that there is a broad observing system, of which satellites provide one contribution, but major contributions from in situ measurements.
+Mark agreed, noting we need to be careful to stress that there is a broad observing system, of which satellites provide one contribution, but major contributions come from in situ measurements.

 Stephen Briggs noted there may be a feedback look to the countries to help improve their NDCs based on additional satellite data, and Stephen Plummer confirmed this is part of the approach to be explored in the GEO initiative.